 The Administration and Board of Directors of Memorial Hall School reserve the right to terminate any student who sells, gives, possesses, brings on campus, uses or is under the influence of illicit drugs, narcotics or alcohol in or on school property, or while involved in any and all school activities.

-Students finding it necessary to discuss drug, narcotics or alcohol will be subject to expulsion.
+Students finding it necessary to discuss drugs, narcotics or alcohol will be subject to expulsion.
 Parents will be notified in the event that illegal substances are brought on the campus or perpetrated to be sold or given to anyone.
 Students involved will be reported to the appropriate law enforcement agencies for possible legal action.

 Smoking, Dipping, Chewing Tobacco